AshtiNematian/core-fast_api_sample_code-/README.md

 The data can be retrieved for various time intervals, such as 1 day or 4 hours, and for specific coins.
 The processed data is then passed to the back-end for additional processing or storage.

-#Getting Started
-To get started with this project, follow these steps:

-#Prerequisites
-Before running the project, make sure you have the following dependencies installed: